azinchen/nordvpn-wg/ADVANCED_CODEQL_SETUP.md

 ## Rollback Instructions

-If you need to revert to the simpler setup:
+If you need to revert to a simpler setup:

 1. **Re-enable GitHub default CodeQL** in repository settings
-2. **Delete** `.github/workflows/security-codeql-advanced.yml`
+2. **Create a simple Trivy-only workflow** for vulnerability scanning
-3. **Revert** `.github/workflows/security-codebase.yml` to store-only mode
+3. **Remove** `.github/workflows/security-comprehensive.yml`
-4. **Accept** that SARIF upload conflicts will return
+4. **Accept** that you'll lose the advanced customization and unified reporting

-However, the advanced setup provides better coverage and reliability, so rollback is not recommended unless specifically required.
+However, the unified comprehensive setup provides better coverage, efficiency, and maintainability, so rollback is not recommended unless specifically required.

 ---